Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 where <img src="https://latex.codecogs.com/svg.image?n_{i.}" style="margin-top : 1rem; margin-bottom : -0.2rem"/> is the contingent of individuals in the category <img src="https://latex.codecogs.com/svg.image?i" style="margin-top : 1rem; margin-bottom : 0rem"/>.

-Now let's ask ourselves an important practical question: those people who are favourable to the inclusion of GM raw materials in products to be fed to animals, how are they distributed within the political parties?
+Now let's ask an important practical question: how are those people who are in favour of including GM raw materials in products to be fed to animals distributed within the political parties?

 To answer this question, set the `fill` argument to the name of the variable of interest.